jsm28/c-issues-convert/out/0481/issue.md

 A third possibility would be to leave this leeway to implementations.
 I strongly object to that, but if so, I would suggest to add a phrase to 6.5.1.1 p3 like:

-> ... in the default generic association. <u>Whether or not the type of the
+> ... in the default generic association. <ins>Whether or not the type of the
 > controlling expression is determined as if any of conversions described in
-> Section 6.3 are applied is implementation defined.</u> None of the expressions
+> Section 6.3 are applied is implementation defined.</ins> None of the expressions
 > ...